-6.4.4 Habitats present within the site were considered to be sub-optimal for reptile species due to the short grass sward leaving them open to predation.
-The west hedge could provide habitat suitable for commuting reptiles and the north boundary and the overgrown ditch with associated grass verge, outside of the southern site boundary, could potentially support small-medium populations of reptiles such as slowworm Anguis fragilis.
+6.4.4 Habitats present within the site were considered to be sub-optimal for reptile species during the 2015 survey but suitable during the 2016 visit to the Site as the sward was under-grazed at the time.
+As stated below (Great Crested Newts 2.4.5), a longer sward might attract reptiles to forage within the grass sward and hedgerows.
+However, with the new grazing regime, the shortly cropped sward could leave reptiles open to predation being confined to hedgerows for commuting and foraging.
+The west hedge, north boundary and the overgrown ditch with associated grass verge (outside of the southern site boundary), could potentially support a small-medium population of reptiles such as slowworm Anguis fragilis once grazing has been reintroduced.

-6.4.5 The site and adjacent habitat did not provide signs such as sedges, rushes and other vegetation that tolerates wet feet, which could be a location for a seasonal pond.
-Seasonal and permanent ponds were not found to be located within 500m of the site during the search of OS aerial maps and the grass sward of the site is permanently grazed to a short length.
-Therefore the site is considered as suboptimal for great crested newts and other amphibian species during their terrestrial stage.
+6.4.5 The site and adjacent habitat did not provide signs such as sedges, rushes and other vegetation that tolerates wet feet, which could be an indication of a seasonal pond.
+Seasonal and permanent ponds were not found to be located upon or immediately adjacent to the Site or during a search of OS aerial maps within 500m of the Site boundary.
+The grass sward was found to be under-grazed during the 2016 visit of the Site, leaving a sward of approximately 30cm.
+However, a new grazing regime is being implemented in the next few weeks to maintain a shortly cropped sward.
+A short sward is less suitable for foraging and commuting amphibians, however it is possible that great crested newts could move across the land should a pond be found to support this species within 500m of the Site.